header

 Crab Pot Alternative

 Another alternative way to catch dungeness crab is with a fishing line and hook!
 Oh ya!
 It's true!
+You don't necessarily need to use crab pots.
 If you know an area, perhaps by a dock by a marina or the like where crabs hang out, it's fairly easy to cut a chunk of chicken meat off of a chicken bone and put it on a fishing hook.
 Let your line down to the bottom of the marine water.
 Remember...crabs can't swim!
 They crawl the ocean floors, so you have to let crab bait sink to the bottom on your line.
 Next, simply bounce your line and bait on the bottom and wait for the gentle tug of the crab on your line!
 Once they are on the line, pull them up slowly and as soon as you see them coming up out of the water, gently lift them into a net for safe keeping!

-The only downfall to catch dungeness crabs with line and hook is that you only get one crab at a time.
+The only downfall to catching dungeness crabs with line and hook is that you only get one crab at a time.
 However, this can be a big pro for people that are just seeking a meal at a time, like campers, or those with no freezers to store more crabs for later.
 It's also a fun way to teach children how to crab!

 Measuring and Dividing the Catch

 Once you have your crab pot pulled to the surface, pull it into the boat and begin to sort your (hopefully) large haul and measuring your catch.
 To do this, remove the crabs one at a time being sure to not get "bit" or "clawed", flip each crab upside down to see its belly to determine its sex.
 You do this by simply taking a measuring caliper and measuring the crabs shell across the widest area of the shell.
-Throw out ALL female (wide belly/the crab on the right in the picture) and juvenile's (under 6 1/4 inches wide across the shell).
+Throw out ALL female (wide belly/the crab on the right in the picture) and juveniles (under 6 1/4 inches wide across the shell).
 Keep the male crabs (narrow belly/on the left in the picture).

 male-female-crabs